Heavy Metal teams up with Crypto.com to create collectible NFTs

 In the past year, NFTs have exploded in other applications such as art, sports collectibles, and music.
 NBA Top Shot (a digital take on collectible basketball cards) is one example.
 Published by Animoca Brands and built by Dapper Labs, NBA Top Shot has surpassed $750 million in sales.
 And an NFT digital collage by the artist Beeple sold at Christie’s for $69.3 million.
 Investors are pouring money into NFTs, and some of those investors are game fans.
 The weekly revenues for NFTs peaked in May and then crashed, but they hit a new peak in August and now those revenues are coming in at around $165 million per week.

 Medney is the author of the sci-fi book Beyond Kuiper: The Galactic Star Alliance, co-written with John Connelly.
-Medney is working to create NFTs as entry points to Heavy Metal’s worlds and to give fans access to creators like George C. Romero and others.
+Medney is working to create NFTs as entry points to Heavy Metal’s worlds and to give fans access to creators like George C. Romero.
 In a statement, he said the next four months with Crypto.com/NFT are going to be “insane.”
 He added, “Or as my partner, Heavy Metal president and head of studio Tommy Coriale, so eloquently puts it: ‘Buckle the f— up.’”

-Based on the novel Beyond Kuiper: The Galactic Star Alliance, the inaugural drop will include a piece by renowned United Kingdom street artist Thumbs — among others that illustrate the co-creators’ scientifically-grounded fantastical universe.
+Based on the novel Beyond Kuiper: The Galactic Star Alliance, the inaugural drop will include a piece by United Kingdom street artist Thumbs, among others that show a fantastical universe grounded in science fiction.

 Following the “Beyond Kuiper” collection, Heavy Metal will release a drop based on George C. Romero’s The Rise — the comic book series prologue to his father George A. Romero’s 1968 classic zombie movie Night of the Living Dead.

-A third collection will be based on The Axe, a project which was recently announced by Joe Trohman — guitarist of the multi-platinum rock band Fall Out Boy and The Damned Things — who also hosts the Heavy Metal podcast I Hate Myself.
+A third collection will be based on The Axe, a project which was recently announced by Joe Trohman (guitarist of the multi-platinum rock band Fall Out Boy and The Damned Things), who also hosts the Heavy Metal podcast I Hate Myself.
 The Axe was co-created by Trohman and comedian Brian Posehn.

 Best known for his work in comedy, television and film, Posehn has also co-written many issues of Marvel’s Deadpool comic book.
 The project is illustrated by accomplished comic book artist Scott Koblish, who has worked on hundreds of comic books for the likes of Marvel, Disney and DC — including a six-year run on Deadpool.